 Your company’s social media platforms are a great place to communicate more casually with your customers.
 By sharing behind-the-scenes, company updates, and high-quality content that they will enjoy can improve your relationship with your followers.
 If your followers comment on your content or mention you in one of their posts, you should engage with them.
 Even if it’s negative, reply back and give them a place where they can contact you more privately.
 By handling situations like this professionally, you will improve your chances of not losing them as a customer.
 In addition, anyone who sees their negative post won’t think of your company poorly.
 Social media platforms, especially LinkedIn, are another place where prospects may research your company.
 So, you’ll want to show them how you treat your customers first-hand.

 Your team should provide your customers with a personalized experience, every chance they get.
-Whether it be addressing your emails to their first name, using a website personalization software to personalize landing pages, or a personalized demo of your product, your team should go to every length to provide this experience.
+Whether it be addressing your emails to their first name, using a website personalization software, like Visitor Queue, to personalize landing pages, or a personalized demo of your product, your team should go to every length to provide this experience.
 Any form of personalization will show your customers that you have put in the extra effort to make them feel valued.
 If done right, personalization can greatly improve your CLV.
 Plus, it can be pretty easy to implement and maintain.

 Visitor Queue is B2B lead generation software that can identify the companies visiting your website.
 They can also identify the key employees that work at those companies.
 Along with their contact information like email addresses, phone numbers, and LinkedIn channels to reach out to them.
 You may be asking why Visitor Queue relates to creating a customer-centric business, and that’s a great question.
 With Visitor Queue, you can also see if your current or new customers are visiting your site.
 Use this information to reach out and see if they have any questions.
 You can see the pages that they viewed, and how long they spent on those pages to better understand what they were looking for.
 So, in addition to identifying prospective customers, you can use Visitor Queue to improve your relationship with your current clients.
 Start your 14-day free trial today and see how Visitor Queue can benefit your company.